scaarg/scaarg.github.io/_posts/2020-08-29-Let's-Talk-About-Joe-Black.md

 - - - -

-That's it.
+That's it from my perspective.
 Let me know if you have anything you want to share about this great but lenghty movie, I'm all yours @scaarg.
-Let's talk about Joe Black.
+Let's talk about Joe Black!

 See ya!